top of page

 Build Guide

-The ultimate printer I can recommend is the Bamboo Labs X1 carbon with AMS if you have deep pockets. ($1200).
+The ultimate printer I can recommend is the Bambu Labs X1 carbon with AMS or P1P if you have deep pockets. ($1200).
 It's a massive leap forward in 3D printing, with excellent quality and impressive speeds.
-Its pretty much press print and go as the software and hardware do the calibration before each print.
-This printer will not manage the larger parts and you are going to need the CREALITY CR10 v3, which is my second choice of printer.
+It's pretty much press print and go as the software and hardware do the calibration before each print.

 pilot sign get here.png